-The BA (Hons) Tourism with Business and its intermediate awards operate in accordance with the University's Academic Regulations and the UK Quality Code for Higher Education Part A: Setting and maintaining academic standards published by the Quality Assurance Agency for Higher Education (QAA) in 2013.
+The BA (Hons) Tourism with Business and its intermediate awards operate in accordance with the University's Academic Regulations and the UK Quality Code for Higher Education Part A:

+Setting and maintaining academic standards published by the Quality Assurance Agency for Higher Education (QAA) in 2013.
 These are updated every year and the most up to date version will be inserted into the programme specification at the start of each academic year.

-All students should make sure that they access a copy of the current edition of the general University handbook called Essential Westminster, which is available at westminster.ac.uk/essential-westminster.
-The following regulations should be read in conjunction with the Modular Framework for Undergraduate Courses and relevant sections of current Handbook Academic Regulations, which available the of is at westminster.ac.uk/academic-regulations.
+All students should make sure that they access a copy of the current edition of the general University handbook called Essential Westminster, which available is at westminster.ac.uk/essential-westminster.
+The following regulations should be read in conjunction with the Modular Framework for Undergraduate Courses and relevant sections of Handbook Academic the current of Regulations, which is available at westminster.ac.uk/academic-regulations.
 Regulations are subject to change and approval by Academic Council.